 A regular programme of maintenance should be undertaken to ensure that the correct operational performance is maintained for the life of the building.
-(See 13).
+(See Section 13).

-The Building Regulations 1991 Approved Document B 2000 Edition requires that all fire-resisting doors (with the exception of locked cupboard/duct doors) be fitted with an appropriate self-closing device.
+The Building Regulations 1991 Approved Document B 2000 Edition requires that all fire-resisting doors (with the exception of locked cupboard/duct doors and internal domestic doors) be fitted with an appropriate self-closing device.